ewdlop/Facepalm/README.md

 vs 11111111111111111111111111.....(can this number represent anyhting number in any base??????)

+Hint: ab The Proof is left as an exercise for the reader.

 Professor checks into hospitals

 In order(in a line?) to speak to Jesus (in a line?)you must know: ?